 Assist Any User On-Demand

-Goverlan Reach can also be used for On-Demand support sessions.
+Goverlan Reach Gateway Services can also be used for On-Demand support sessions.
 With On-Demand support sessions, any remote user can be supported once authorized by a simple approval process.
 On-Demand sessions are useful for corporate BYOD or application customer support environments.

-How is Goverlan Reach Licensed?
+How are Goverlan Reach External Nodes Used?